How Hyperacusis Is Helped with Auditory

 Read More About How Hyperacusis Differs from Hyperacute (Hyper Sensitive) Hearing

-AIT is an intervention designed for individuals with hyperacute - hypersensitive
+AIT is an intervention designed for individuals both with hyperacute - hypersensitive

 hearing and distorted auditory processing.